Platonic-Systems/generics-sop-examples/doc/edit.md

 True
 ```

-We just implemented an equality function that works for *any* datatype (with `Generic` instance).
+Thus, we have implemented an equality function that works for *any* datatype (with `Generic` instance).

 ### Combinator-based implementation

-Hopefully, the above naive implementation is illustratory of how one can "transform" SOP structures straightforwardly using typeclasses.
+Hopefully, the above naive implementation illustrates how one can "transform" SOP structures straightforwardly using typeclasses.
 N-ary sums and products need to be processed at type-level, so it is not uncommon to write new type-classes to dispatch on their constructors, as shown above.
 Typically, however, you do not have to do that because `generics-sop` provides combinators for common operations.
 Here, we will rewrite the above implementation using these combinators.

 The combinators are explained in depth in [ATLGP].
 We will introduce a few in this post.
 The particular combinators we need for `geq` are: